Free Dev Day — June 25 — Virtual

 Task Details

 All tasks can be monitored in one location by clicking on Transformation -> Tasks.
-Opening Task Details from there, or directly through the Horizon Catalog, shows key details like the state of the task, its schedule, the condition in which it runs, and how many failures are attempted before auto-suspending.
+Opening Task Details from there, or directly through the Horizon Catalog, shows us key details like the state of the task, its schedule, the condition in which it runs, and how many failures are attempted before auto-suspending.
 The Task Graph and Run History are just a tab-click away.

 Task Details